rqlite/rqlite/DOC/BULK.md

 # Bulk API
 The bulk API allows multiple updates or queries to be executed in a single request.
 Both non-paramterized and parameterized requests are supported by the Bulk API.
 The API does not support mixing the parameterized and non-parameterized form in a single request.

+A bulk update is contained within a single Raft log entry, so round-trips between nodes are at a minimum.
+This should result in much better throughput, if it is possible to use this kind of update.
+You can also ask rqlite to do the batching for you automatically, through the use of [_Queued Writes_](https://github.com/rqlite/rqlite/blob/master/DOC/QUEUED_WRITES.md).
+This relieves the client of doing any batching before transmitting a request to rqlite.

 ## Updates
 Bulk updates are supported.
 To execute multiple statements in one HTTP call, simply include the statements in the JSON array: